 You can view more photographs from my China collection here

 The Stone Forest, Yunan.
-Huge limestone rocks resembling trees, whichever way you look.
+At this site in southern China there are huge limestone rocks resembling trees, whichever way you look.
+Take some time to get fully immersed amongst the formations.

 Karakol Lake, Xinjian.
 High up on the Karakoram Highway at 3600m, this is the highest lake on the Pamir Plateau.
-And they have bactrian camels which is pretty neat!
+The higher you get above the lake, the more turquoise the lake appears.
+And they have bactrian camels too, which is pretty neat!

 Qibao, Shanghai.
 One of many towns in the area dubbed as the Venice of China.

 Langmusi Monastery, Gansu/Sichuan.
-A monastery that borders two provinces and is quieter than the more famous Labrang nearby.
+A monastery that borders two provinces and is quieter than the more famous Labrang in nearby Xiahe.

 Kashgar Sunday Market, Xinjian.
 Try timing your visit to Kashgar so that you don’t miss the opportunity to visit the amazing Sunday market.
 Yak anyone?